 “I like to call it ‘small d’ democratic design,” she says.
 “We’re trying to make great gear at a really good price to include the most people we can who are curious about the sport and want to get into it.”

-With that goal, REI returned to snow outerwear this winter with gear that not only addresses the needs of snowboarders and skiers in the resort and backcountry, but all types of snow play, from snowshoeing to sledding.
-The outerwear starts at just $139.
+With that goal, REI returned to snow outerwear with gear that not only addresses the needs of snowboarders and skiers in the resort and backcountry but all types of snow play, from snowshoeing to sledding.
+The outerwear starts at just $149.

 “Our intention is to lower the barrier to snow activity and get more people outside by providing awesome product value in these pieces that our customers can use for years and years,” says Tim Brown, senior product manager for REI Co-op.

-From clean lines and a durable workwear vibe to technical features and sustainability aspects like bluesign®-approved materials, the eight styles—two jackets, two bottoms in both genders—are designed to appeal to a wide range of customers and work for both skiing and snowboarding.
+From clean lines and a durable workwear vibe to technical features and sustainability aspects like bluesign®-approved materials, the styles are designed to appeal to a wide range of customers and work for both skiing and snowboarding.

-The Powderbound insulated jacket and pants, for example, come in extended sizing: up to 3x for women’s jacket and pants and tall sizes for men’s jacket.
+The Powderbound insulated jacket and pants, for example, come in extended sizing: up to 3x for women’s jacket, pants and snow bibs, as well as tall and short sizes for men’s pants.
 That’s a rarity in performance snow outerwear, but closing the gear gap is a commitment the co-op has made.

 “There are very few options in extended sizing available for snow outerwear,” says Alexa Mennella, an REI buyer for men’s outerwear.
 “If a customer can’t find the right clothes to enjoy the outdoors in winter, they might skip out on the activity, so offering more sizes is really important to us.”